 - Quite expensive

-How we selected and tested these China VPNs
+How we tested VPNs for China

 We want to take some time to explain how we've chosen the best VPNs to use in China.
 At first, we crossed out all providers that don't work in China or cannot provide a stable service.
 Then we evaluated each VPN using the following criteria: